runerback/antlr-codegen-action/README.md

 # ANTLR CodeGen Docker Action

-A github action in docker for generate code from ANTLR grammar file.
+A github action to generate code from ANTLR grammar file.

 ## Inputs